 The taut proportions of the Giulia work well with the Quadrifoglio embellishment.
 Not much has changed with this facelift update: there are LED rear light clusters with dark lenses and a glossy black finish adorns the front trilobe and rear badges.
 As before, enthusiasts will most readily recognise this top Giulia version by its unique 19-inch wheels, through which you can glimpse black aluminium calipers.
 There's also a potent rear air diffuser and black gloss window surrounds.
 At the front, piercing bi-xenon headlamps give the car some serious overtaking presence.
 And at the rear, there are LED tail lamps, plus a sports exhaust with quad tail pipes.
 As usual, of more importance is the stuff you can't see, namely the use of ultra-lightweight materials in this variant's structure, including carbon fibre for the bonnet, roof, front splitter, rear spoiler and body inserts, as well as aluminium for the doors and wings.
 Inside, with this revised model, the centre console has been adapted to offer greater tactile and visual impact, while also providing more storage space, a redesigned leather trimmed steering wheel and gear stick are standard and customers can choose to option red or green seat belts.
 As before, the cabin is set apart with sports seats upholstered in a leather-and-alcantara combination.
 The dashboard and the door panels are also wrapped in stitched leather and there are carbon fibre inserts around the fascia, plus you get aluminium kick plates and an ambient lighting set-up for a classy feel after dark.
 Otherwise, it's the usual Giulia interior package, with design is centred around the driver, the main controls grouped together on the small steering wheel.
 There's an improved 8.8-inch centre-dash touchscreen, featuring connected services and a fresh interface design.
 Exclusively available on the Quadrifoglio models, the new Performance Pages show the temperatures of the main mechanical components, torque delivery, turbo pressure and power used, as well as digital chronometers to measure acceleration and maximum speed, allowing the driver to view performance levels and vehicle status in real time.
 When it's time to take a seat in the rear, taller folk might find access hindered a little by the swept-back roofline.
 Still, the rear door opens decently wide and once inside, you'll find that there's a decent amount of back seat space by class standards, with plenty of space to push forward your feet beneath the front chairs.
 Out back, there's a 480-litre boot.

-This Quadrifoglio variant, as you'd expect from its exalted price tag (which at the time of this test in early 2020 was around £63,500), comes with its own unique specification.
+This Quadrifoglio variant, as you'd expect from its exalted price tag (around £67,000), comes with its own unique specification.
 That encompasses 19-inch alloy wheels, Bi-xenon headlamps and dark-tinted rear windows.
 Plus black-painted aluminium brake calipers, quad sports exhausts poking out of the rear diffuser and a sports bumper incorporating an 'Alfa Active Aero' system that alters the angle of the splitter to help the car scythe through the air more cleanly.
 'Active Torque Vectoring' helps get the power down through the bends, 'Active Suspension' varies the damping and 'Alfa Chassis Domain Control' connects the different systems to deliver the best set-up as the car is being driven.
 Inside, the upholstery features a lovely leather and alcantara combination, plus there's carbon fibre dash trim, two individual rear seats and a red starter button on the steering wheel, along with a 'Race Mode' you can access through the 'DNA' driving modes controller.
 There's also an 8.8-inch 'AlfaConnect' centre-dash infotainment screen with built-in navigation, 'Apple CarPlay'/'Android Auto' smartphone-mirroring and an 8-speaker DAB audio system.
 Plus you get a rear view camera and an alarm.
 A key change with this updated model is the addition of more advanced 'ADAS' ('Advanced Driver Assistance Systems') which include Level 2 driving autonomy.
 The safety systems now include Lane Keep assist, Active Blind Spot Assist, Active Cruise Control, traffic Sign Recognition with Intelloigent Speed Control, Driver Attention Assist and Traffic Jam Assist and Highway Assist.